 According to California Department of Insurance regulations, after you are involved in a Los Angeles car accident, how long the insurance company has to pay a settlement claim is outlined by the state’s Fair Claims Settlement Practices Regulations guidelines.
 It requires the at-fault driver’s insurance provider to adhere to the following timeline:

-- The insurance company is required to acknowledge receipt of your claim, start investigating it, supply you with required insurance forms, and reply to your attempts at communication within 15 days.
+- The insurance company needs to acknowledge receipt of your claim, start investigating it, supply you with insurance forms, and reply to your attempts at communication within 15 days.

-- They are also required to accept or deny your right to file a claim or provide you with a fair and reasonable settlement offer within 40 days.
+- They also need to accept or deny your right to file a claim or provide you with a fair and reasonable settlement offer within 40 days.

 - Finally, the insurance company is required to make the payment for your final settlement agreement within 30 days.

-You and your personal injury team might also have an impact on the timeline between receipt of an initial offer and settlement of an agreed-upon claim.
-While your legal team may be able to help you ensure the at-fault driver complies with the state-mandated timeline, you will make the final decision to accept or reject a settlement.
+You and your personal injury team might also impact the timeline.
+This includes the duration between receipt of an initial offer and settlement of an agreed-upon claim.
+Your legal team may be able to help you ensure the at-fault driver complies with the state-mandated timeline.
+However, you will decide to accept or reject a settlement.

-Listening to the advice of your lawyer and weighing each offer you receive may lengthen the amount of time that elapses between the beginning of settlement negotiations and the finalization and payment of your claim.
+Listening to your lawyer’s advice and weighing each offer you receive may lengthen the time that elapses between the beginning of settlement negotiations and the finalization and payment of your claim.

 A Speedy Settlement Is Not Always a Good One

-As bills and expenses combine with the loss of income when your injuries prevent you from working, the financial aftermath of a car accident can be a stressful and frustrating time.
+Bills and expenses combined with the loss of income due to your injuries can prevent you from working.
+These factors can make your car accident’s financial aftermath a stressful and frustrating time.
 Mounting health care and property damage bills might make a speedy settlement offer seem tempting.
 Accepting a settlement offer might not always provide an acceptable resolution to your claim for the following reasons: